OpenWIS/openwis-documentation/rules/A-contributor-license-agreement.md

 ]
 ---

+# DRAFT

 Thank you for your interest in contributing to products owned or managed by the OpenWIS Association AISBL.

 In order to clarify the intellectual property license granted with Contributions from any person or entity, the OpenWIS Association AISBL must have a Contributor License Agreement ("**CLA**") on file that has been signed by each Contributor, indicating agreement to the license terms below.

 This license is for your protection as a Contributor as well as the protection of the OpenWIS Association AISBL and users of its products; it does not change your rights to use your own Contributions for any other purpose.

-<span style="background-color:yellow">*The OpenWIS Association AISBL provides an online mechanism for signing the CLA that is integrated with the OpenWIS® Project workflow within [GitHub](https://github.com/).
-When creating a Pull Request you simply need to click to sign the CLA.
-Your identity is verified using GitHub authentication.
-That's it; simple.*</span>

-<span style="background-color:yellow">*(more information on using Pull Requests can be found in the [GitHub help](https://help.github.com/articles/using-pull-requests/) pages)*</span>
+Contributions shall be made by submitting a Pull Request to the relevant project repository within [GitHub](https://github.com/).
+Information on using Pull Requests can be found in the [GitHub help](https://help.github.com/articles/using-pull-requests/) pages.
+When you have created your Pull Request, please contact the OpenWIS Community Manager via [email](mailto:contact@openwis.io) to request a CLA form.
+Once your CLA has been sucessfully processed, your Pull Request will be considered.

 The OpenWIS Association AISBL will use and process your details collected for the purposes of contribution to products owned or managed by the OpenWIS Association AISBL.
 Your details will be processed in accordance with European Data Protection Law.
 Personal data processed by the OpenWIS Association AISBL will not be disclosed to third parties for marketing purposes, but may be disclosed to members of the OpenWIS Association AISBL for the purposes of managing your contributions.